hats-finance/hats-contracts/docs/roles.md

 - can call `setFeeSetter` set the feeSetter role
 - can call `setCommittee` but only if the committee has not checked in yet
 - can call `setRewardController`  and set the reward controller
+- can call `setArbitrator` set the arbitrator role
+- can call `setChallengePeriod` to set the time during which a claim can be challenged by the arbitrator
+- can call `setChallengeTimeOutPeriod` to set the time after which a challenged claim is automatically dismissed

 ## `HATVault.committee` (committee of each vault, set on creation)